PhysicsOfMobility/ridepy/doc/overview.rst

 Here we will demonstrate how to run a simple simulation.

+Note that several introductory notebooks for easy experimentation are available in the ``notebooks`` directory in the git repository, see also :ref:`first steps <first_steps>`.

 Generate requests
 ^^^^^^^^^^^^^^^^^

 First we need to generate a sequence of :class:`TransportationRequest
 <data_structures.TransportationRequest>`.
 Each ``TransportationRequest`` consists of:

   - ``origin``,
   - ``destination``,
   - ``pickup_timewindow_min``,